 This looks like a pain in the ass – we have to do it! – John Lasseter

-One of the unique challenges in making Pixar Short LOU was filling a school yard of kids.
-That challenge brings us to LOU Fun Facts where you learn how they tackled that hurdled!
+One of the unique challenges in making Pixar Short LOU was filling a schoolyard of kids.
+That challenge brings us to LOU Fun Facts where you learn how they tackled that hurdle!

 Pixar Short LOU Fun Facts